 In Kyllo v.
 United States, the Supreme Court examined the use of thermal imaging technology by law enforcement to conduct searches without a warrant.
-The case involved the use of a thermal imager to detect heat emanating from the petitioner Kyllo's home, which led to the suspicion of marijuana growth.
-The Court held that the use of such technology constituted a search under the Fourth Amendment and was presumptively unreasonable without a warrant.
+The case involved the use of a thermal imager by the Department of the Interior to detect heat emanating from the petitioner Kyllo's home, which led to the suspicion of marijuana growth.
 The Court stated, "Where, as here, the Government uses a device that is not in general public use, to explore details of the home that would previously have been unknowable without physical intrusion, the surveillance is a 'search' and is presumptively unreasonable without a warrant."